nivekcode/nx-release/README.md

 ## build-update-publish
 This executor combines the previous two executors and additionally performs a release.

-**This command expects a valid NPM token to be present as a `NPM_TOKEN` environment variable and the new release version to be present as a `VERSION` variable**.
+**This command expects a valid NPM token to be present as an `NPM_TOKEN` environment variable and the new release version to be present as a `VERSION` variable**.

 ## Contributors ✨